What People Are

 Mother Teresa Did Not Worship Buddha

 this far on your website!
 This is the kind of thing that gives

 doing what is right by "appreciating" other religions.
 They don't realize

-There is an old saying: “Hell is paved with persons who had good intentions.”
+There is an old saying: 'Hell is paved with persons who had good intentions.'
 Perhaps if you would read the Letter from Beyond you would understand God's justice a little better.
-I suppose you would consider the woman in it a kind person and good wife.
+We suppose you would consider the woman in it a kind person and good wife.
 However, she went straight to Hell because of her sentimental egoism.

 Error is an objective reality.
 Whoever refuses the grace to see it and adheres to it is guilty.
 All of us have sufficient grace to know that Modernism and Progressivism are wrong.
 If we adhere to them, we are wrong.